1233 Academic Specialist, TRIO-West Plains

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Experience: At least six months of academic advising experience or six months of college, university, or social services employment experience directly related to the job responsibilities of this position is required.
 Student Services or teaching experience is preferred.
 TRIO experience is preferred.

 Skills: Excellent presentation and written communication skills, interpersonal skills (particularly in working with a diverse student population), organizational, and management skills are required.
-A working knowledge of various computer applications is required; experience with database applications is preferred.
+A working knowledge of various computer applications is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+Experience with database applications is preferred.

 Other: A valid Missouri driver’s license is required.
 The scope of the position occasionally requires work in the evenings and on weekends.
 The position appointment is dependent on the renewal of the TRIO grant.